Talanoa Hufanga

-Talanoa Hufanga (/ˌtæləˈnoʊə huˈfɑːŋgə/ TA-lə-NOH-ə-_-hoo-FAHN-gə; born February 2, 1999) is an American professional football safety for the Denver Broncos of the National Football League (NFL).
+Talanoa Hufanga (/to/ TA-luh-noh-uh-_-hoo-FAHNG-ə; born February 1, 2000) is an American professional football strong safety for the Denver Broncos of the National Football League (NFL).
 He played college football for the USC Trojans and was selected by the San Francisco 49ers in the fifth round of the 2021 NFL draft.

 Early life

 Hufanga attended Crescent Valley High School in Corvallis, Oregon.
 He played safety, wide receiver, and quarterback.
-As a senior in 2017, he was the Polynesian High School National Player of the Year.
+As a senior in 2017, Hufanga was the Polynesian High School National Player of the Year.
 He played in the 2018 U.S. Army All-American Game.
 Hufanga committed to the University of Southern California (USC) to play college football.